-- Attendance to lectures is mandatory.

-- A student who do not attend the lectures more than 4 weeks will fail BBM202 directly with an FI grade.

-- A student will fail BBM204 directly with an FI grade if he/she;
+- Attendance to lectures is mandatory. - A student who do not attend the lectures more than 4 weeks will fail BBM202 directly with an FI grade. - A student will fail BBM204 directly with an FI grade if he/she does not submit more than two assignments

-- misses more than one recitation sessions

-- misses more than one quiz exams (out of 2)

-- does not submit more than two assignments